-If you wonder whether you or your partner may fall onto the autism spectrum, I would be pleased to meet with you and work with you to identify the issues of concern, and to devise a plan of action desiged to ease some of the distress that often accompanies this.
+If you wonder whether you or your partner may be autistic, I would be pleased to meet with you and work with you to identify the issues of concern, and to devise a plan of action desiged to ease some of the distress that often accompanies this.

 I am able to work with couples and individuals around the world with sessions conducted via the secure online chat platform on my website.
 Don't let the fact that you live far from Seattle keep you from getting the help you need.
 I can work with every time zone, and I can also support English-language sessions with supplemental use of your native language, if it happens to be Italian or German.